benbeshara/blog/posts/2025-12-15-activism-is-mostly-doing-peoples-jobs-for-them.md

 layout: default.liquid
 is_draft: false
 ---

+activism under capital?? it's closer than you think!

 > I was going to publish this when my investigation was complete.
 I have spent a long time, tonnes of resources and time
 > to expose this problem and find accountability.
 I emailed the guardian about this about six months ago and heard nothing
 > back, assuming it was auto-filed in a 'cooker bullshit' inbox.
 Well, they published something a few weeks back, taking